-36 Vardic(07) describes in detail the history and functioning of one of the biggest, St. Antunin.; as in much of mediaval and Ragusan life,, a nominally religious connotation was comon for commercial activities.
+38 Vardić (07) describes in detail the history and functioning of one of the biggest, the Confraternity of St. Antunin.
+As in much of medieval life, in Ragusa too a nominally religious connotation was common for commercial activities.
+A very detailed discussion of bratovština is given by Vojnović (1899 - 1900).